Mehrdad Karamzadeh

-Mehrdad Karam Zadeh is a Paralympian athlete from Iran competing mainly in category F42 shot put and discus events.
+Mehrdad Karam Zadeh (born 20 September 1970) is a Paralympian athlete from Iran competing mainly in category F42 shot put and discus events.

 Mehrdad competed in the F42 shot put at the 2004 Summer Paralympics in Athens where he won a bronze medal.
 Four years later at the 2008 Summer Paralympics in Beijing he failed to medal in the shot put but won a silver medal in the F42 discus.
 In the London 2012 Paralympic Games, Mehrdad had another successful day by producing a silver medal in the F42 discus for Iran.